PhoenixGreen/Decred-Magazine/proposal.md

 ## The breakdown of costs:

-* Standard Decred contractor rate of $30 an hour
+* Standard Decred contractor rate of $30 per hour
 * The Editor role will be capped at – 10 hours per week
 * Official contributors will be capped at – 4 hours for medium length content and 8 hours for long length content.
 All contributor content will include promotional copy / excerpt, featured image and in-post images.